indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Supreme Court

 Made up of five justices, the Indiana Supreme Court serves as the court of last resort for criminal and civil cases in the state.
-It exercises original jurisdiction over appeals from lower court decisions, appeals from death penalty verdicts, and offers advisory opinions overall questions of state law, etc.
+It exercises original jurisdiction over appeals from lower court decisions, appeals from death penalty verdicts, and offers advisory opinions on overall questions of state law, etc.

 Courts of Appeal

 As the name suggests, the Indiana Courts of Appeal have no original jurisdiction and functions to review the final decisions of various administrative agencies in the state.
-They are divided into five judicial districts with 15 judges, and serves as the court of last resort over appeals not taken to the Supreme Court.
+They are divided into five judicial districts with 15 judges, and serve as the court of last resort over appeals not taken to the Supreme Court.

 Tax Court